metal3-io/metal3-docs/design/hardware-classification-controller/support-for-error-count-parameter-hwcc.md

      `registrationErrorCount`.

-     RegistrationError is an error condition occurring when the controller is unable to connect to the Host's baseboard management controller.
+     RegistrationError is an error condition occurring when the controller is unable to connect to the Host's baseboard management. controller.

-5. `introspectionErrorCount`
+1. `introspectionErrorCount`

      Under `hwcc.Status`, new parameter  `introspectionErrorCount` will be added After applying user profile, Once list of failed baremetal host are identified, filter out the introspection error host using host error type.
-     Update the count of host failed due to introspection error in the `introspectionErrorCount`
+     Update the count of host failed due to introspection error in the `introspectionErrorCount`.

      InspectionError is an error condition occurring when an attempt to obtain hardware details from the Host fails.

-6. `provisioningErrorCount`
+1. `provisioningErrorCount`

      Under `hwcc.Status`, new parameter  `provisioningErrorCount` will be added After applying user profile, Once list of failed baremetal host are